dcunited001/dcunited001.github.io/_drafts/2016-09-04-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 the dissemination of information to other powers, who are being censored into economic collapse.
 This is purely due to the confluence of the nature of group self-interest in macroeconomics when combined the nature of group dynamics in an information economy.

-You'll have to deal with a bunch of nations furious that you're fanaticism for censorship drove trading trends which disempowered their populations.
-Such an economic collapse would occur at precisely the decides that preceed a time when children across the world cease to know scarcity.
+So you'll have to deal with a bunch of nations furious that you're fanaticism for censorship drove trading trends which disempowered their populations.
+Such an economic collapse would occur precisely during these brief decades preceeding a time when children across the world cease to know scarcity.
 They wouldn't understand it.
 GLHF; GOOD LUCK; HAVE FUN WITH THAT!
 ROFLCOPTERS!!

+###

 This is such an upstream battle that it's laughable.
 I'm doubling over just thinking that communists would bureaucratize the thing that is